nocomplexity/securitybydesign/policies/what_are_secpolicies.md

 ## Summary Definition

-:::{admonition} Definition of Security Policies
+:::{tip} Definition of Security Policies
-:class: tip, dropdown
 A security policy defines **what** you want to protect, **why** it requires protection, and **who** is responsible for that protection.
 :::